 Refunds are extremely important, no matter what you are selling online.
 What if your product is not suitable for someone?
-I love those brands who offer money-back guarantee in case of a poor experience.
-Rocket.net, even though they have put everything to build their product, offers unconditional 30-days money back guarantee.
+I love those brands that offer a money-back guarantee in case of a poor experience.
+Rocket.net, even though they have put everything into building their product, offers an unconditional 30-days money-back guarantee.
 You have total freedom to try and decide whether or not it fits your needs.

 I love to see refunds offered by any company because it means that they are so confident in the product they offer that they don’t expect to ever have to make good on this promise.
 Rocket.net has obviously designed and built their systems so that they confidently expect that, once you make the commitment, you won’t think of going anywhere else.

-With these many goodness available, something had to be bad.
+With this much goodness available, something had to be bad.
 And that something is pricing.
-Rocket.net offers single site plans at $30 per month — which is quite high compared to other hosting providers.
-If you buy the annual plan, you get a $60 discount on overall price and the rate reduces to $25/month.
+Rocket.net offers single-site plans at $30 per month — which is quite high compared to other hosting providers.
+If you buy the annual plan, you get a $60 discount on the overall price and the rate reduces to $25/month.
 Larger plans are available at these rates: